HannahDadd/NewsAppsCodingChallenge/README.md

 ## Improvements

 Codebase is not perfect due to time constraint.
-Improvements could include making the snapshot tests work on any device and giving the app an app icon.
+Improvements could include giving the app an app icon.

 ## Assumptions